Instructional Calendar Explanation

 The guidelines used to inform the creation of instructional calendars are based on current legislation and community input.
-The Phoenix creates and posts instructional calendars up to one year into the future.
+Phoenix creates and posts instructional calendars up to one year into the future.
 All calendars are tentative until final approval which usually occurs in late January preceding the start of the school year.

 The current guidelines for all instructional calendars are as follows:

 - There will be a minimum of 198 instructional days

 - There will be a maximum of 214 operational days